Non-ergodicity on the SU(2)-character varieties: multi-twists and square-tiled surfaces

 In the case where the intersections between the curves of $\gamma$ and $\lambda$ have the same sign with respect to the orientation of $S$, then the corresponding square-tiled surface has only translations as identifications between the edges of the squares, hence we get an origami i.e. a ramified cover of the torus with only one singular point at the basis (in this case the torus).
 To encode the origami we need two permutations: let $S_1,\dots, S_d$ be the squares forming the origami $S$ (Notice here that $d$ is the degree of the ramified cover).
 For $i \in \{1,\dots d\}$ denote by $a_i$ the edge to the left of the square $S_i$ and by $b_i$ the edge to the bottom of $S_i$.
 To determine the origami it is sufficient to decide which edge $a_{\sigma_{i}}$ is to the right to the square $S_i$ and which edge $b_{\sigma'_{i}}$ is to the top of the square $S_i$.
 Therefore one has: \begin{prop} The set of pair of permutations that acts transitively on $\{1,\dots,d \}$, up to conjugation of the permutation group of $d$ elements, is in bijection with the set of connected origamis of degree $d$, up to homeomorphisms. \end{prop} For instance, consider $d=4$, $\sigma=(1,2,3,4)$ and $\sigma'=(1,3,2,4)$.
 In this example, we get a genus $2$ surface where the corresponding two multi-curves $\gamma$ and $\lambda$ are exactly two curves, the vertical curve $\gamma$ and the horizontal curve $\lambda$, as illustrated in Figure \ref{2 curves}.

 The vertical curve $\gamma$ (resp. $\lambda$) generates the fundamental group of the vertical (resp. horizontal) cylinder made by the four squares.
 Viewing the surface in this way allows one to see that the matrix $ $ (resp. $ $) realizes an affine transformation on the surface that is in the isotopy class of the Dehn-twist along the curve $\gamma$ (resp. $\lambda$).
+In particular, the vertices of the square-tiled surface are fixed point under the action of the affine transformations corresponding to Dehn-twists along the horizontal and vertical curves.